WarutaShinken/arch-guide/content/install/boot_loaders/systemd_boot.md

 ### <a id="main-config" href="#main-config">Main Configuration</a>

-Edit `loader.conf` file under `<esp mountpoint>/loader/loader.conf`.
+Edit `<esp mountpoint>/loader/loader.conf`.
 In the case of a new Arch Linux installation, this is `/mnt/boot/loader/loader.conf`.
 Set the contents to something like this:
 ```
 default arch.conf
 timeout 4